stfc/PSyclone/doc/psyad/user_guide/implementation.rst

 Active variables
 ++++++++++++++++

-When creating the adjoint of a tangent linear code the active variables must be specified.
+When creating the adjoint of a tangent-linear code the active variables must be specified.
 The remaining variables are inactive (or trajectory) variables.
 The active variables are the ones that are transformed and reversed, whereas the inactive (trajectory) variables